Webcomic / The Devil's Panties

 - Rouge Angles of Satin: Dyslexia-related problems with spelling meant that many of the comics have typos, and making an issue of it was a real Berserk Button for her.
 (There used to be an angry rant about it on the website, but it was dropped when it was redesigned.)
 They appear far less often in new comics, though.

 - Running Gag: "Things Not To Say In The Bedroom" comics, which are also about giving the artist time off on the weekends.
-They appear on Saturday or Sunday, and consist only of solid black with a single word balloon with the joke in it.
+They appear on Saturday or Sunday, and consist only of solid black with a single word balloon with the joke in it, usually a line from an earlier comic taken completely out of its original context.

 - Series Mascot: The angel and devil are the face of the comic, and do most of the promotional "See me at this convention" notices.